oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 National averages can mask substantial differences in income distribution, occupations and regions within each country.
 As a result, the reported average salary may not represent the earnings experienced by a typical individual.

 **5) Scope of the Salary Value Score (SVS)**
-SVS is a simplified comparative indicator based only on annual salary and the Cost of Living Index measure.
+SVS is a simplified comparative indicator based only on average annual salary and the Cost of Living Index.
 It does not account for additional factors such as taxation, housing costs, healthcare costs, social benefits or household composition.
 Therefore, it should not be interpreted as a complete measure of individual or household affordability.

 **6) Cost of Living Index measurement**
-The cost of living index is a relative index rather than a direct measure of expenditure.
-Dividing salary by the Index therefore produces a comparative indicator rather than an estimate of disposable income remaining after essential living expenses.
+The Cost of Living Index is a relative index rather than a direct measure of expenditure.
+Dividing average annual salary by the Index therefore produces a comparative indicator rather than an estimate of disposable income remaining after essential living expenses.

 ---